andresdanielmtz/dsa/README.md

 ## Personal Repository

 Personal repository for storage (and lookup) purposes.
 It will be updated as I learn more about Data Structures & Algorithms (and practice leetcode too).
+Might get changed to public for people to see.

 > Another related repository is [andresdanielmtz/oracle-exercises](https://github.com/andresdanielmtz/oracle-exercises).
 It is more focused on leetcode problems and exercises.